Amarillo, Texas: Media

-Amarillo has been mentioned in popular music such as George Strait's "Amarillo by Morning" by Paul Fraser and Terry Stafford (Stafford did his original version before Strait did his own cover), Mark Chesnutt's Blame It on Texas, Nat King Cole's "(Get Your Kicks on) Route 66", Bob Dylan's "Brownsville Girl" (Amarillo was referred to as the "land of the living dead"), Rob Zombie's "Two Lane Blacktop", "Amarillo Sky" by Jason Aldean, "A Quick Death In Texas" by Clutch, Marty Robbin's "Running Gun", and the song "Is This the Way to Amarillo" written by Neil Sedaka and Howard Greenfield, recorded famously by Yorkshireman Tony Christie and Sedaka, and revived in the UK by comedian Peter Kay through performances in the comedy series Peter Kay's Phoenix Nights and in a charity performance for Comic Relief.
-Christie's version, which only managed to reach 18 when originally released in 1971, made it to the number 1 spot in the UK Singles Chart in 2005 for 7 weeks.
-In 2010, Damon Albarn wrote the song "Amarillo" whilst on tour in America with the Gorillaz, although it is not known to what extent the song is reference to the city.

-The Amarillo Film Commission is a division of the Amarillo Convention and Visitor Council that was created to provide film crews with locations and other assistance when filming in Amarillo.
-Amarillo was the setting for many motion pictures, including Indiana Jones and the Last Crusade, Switchback 1997, and The Plutonium Circus, the 1995 South by Southwest Film Festival winner for best documentary feature.
-Amarillo was the title of the third episode of the second season of AMC's drama Better Call Saul, a spin-off of the hit drama Breaking Bad.
-The city played a part in the plot of the episode, as it was a location used by series protagonist Jimmy McGill to solicit clients.

 Infrastructure

 Air transportation

 Rick Husband Amarillo International Airport is a public airport located 10 mi east of the central business district of Amarillo, north of Interstate 40.
 A portion of the former Amarillo Air Force Base was converted to civilian use and became part of the airport.
-The airport was named after NASA astronaut Rick Husband, an Amarillo native and commander of the final flight of Space Shuttle Columbia, STS-107, which disintegrated on re-entry, killing Husband and his crewmates.
-The airport is served by several major air carriers with non-stop service to Dallas, Houston, Austin, Denver, Phoenix and Las Vegas.
+The airport was renamed in 2003 for NASA astronaut Rick Husband, an Amarillo native and commander of the final flight of Space Shuttle Columbia, STS-107, which disintegrated on re-entry killing Husband and his crewmates.
+Several major air carriers offer non-stop service to Dallas/Fort Worth, Houston, Austin, Denver, Phoenix and Las Vegas.

 Tradewind Airport is a public-use general aviation airport located in Randall County, 3 nmi south of Amarillo's central business district.
 The airport covers 595 acre and has two asphalt-paved runways and one helipad.

 Buffalo Airport is a public-use general aviation airport located in Randall County, 9 nmi south of Amarillo's central business district.
 The airport covers 40 acre and has two grass runways.